CloudCannon/staticshape/docs/content/docs/parsing-html.md

 ---
-title: "Reading HTML"
+title: "Parsing HTML"
-nav_title: "Reading HTML"
+nav_title: "Parsing HTML"
 nav_section: How it works
-weight: 2
+weight: 22
 ---

 For StaticShape to read produce a SSG site, it must have a way of reading HTML files and converting them into a programmable interface.